A stochastic analysis of resource sharing with logarithmic weights: The stochastic model

 The stochastic process $(L_1(t),L_2(t))$ can be expressed as the solution to the following stochastic differential equation (SDE):

-where $L_i(t-)$ denotes the left limit of $L_i$ at $t$ and $W_i$ is the function defined by Relation~\eqref{W}.
+where $L_i(t-)$ denotes the left limit of $L_i$ at $t$ and $W_i$ is the function defined by relation~(\ref{W}).

-\subsection{A Saturated System}
+\subsection{A saturated system}

-For $N\in\N$, $\lambda$, $\mu>0$, it will be convenient to introduce a one-dimensional process $(X_N(t))$ describing the evolution of the number of customers in a given queue when the number of jobs in the other queue is ``large'', i.e., of the order of $N$.
-The process $(X_N(t))$ is thus defined as the solution to the SDE
+For $N\in\N$, $\lambda$, $\mu>0$, it will be convenient to introduce a one-dimensional process $(X_N(t))$ describing the evolution of the number of customers in a given queue when the number of jobs in the other queue is ``large,'' that is, of the order of $N$.
+The process $(X_N(t))$ is thus defined as the solution to the~SDE

-From a Markov process point of view, $(X_N(t))$ is simply a {\em birth and death process} on $\N$ whose $Q$-matrix $(q(x,y))$ is defined by
+From a Markov process point of view, $(X_N(t))$ is simply a \emph{birth and death process} on $\N$ whose $Q$-matrix $(q(x,y))$ is defined by

-As we shall see, when $(L_1(0),L_2(0))= (0,N-1)$, $X_N(0)=0$, $\lambda=\lambda_1$, and $\mu=\mu_1$, the two processes $(L_1(t))$ and $(X_N(t))$ are close enough (for our purposes).
+As we shall see, when $(L_1(0),L_2(0))= (0,N-1)$, $X_N(0)=0$, $\lambda =\lambda_1$ and \mbox{$\mu=\mu_1$}, the two processes $(L_1(t))$ and $(X_N(t))$ are close enough (for our purposes).
 Note that this is not completely clear since the process $(L_2(t))$ may drift away from $N$ and therefore change the service rate received by each class.
 It turns out that, because of the slow increase of the $\log$ function, this property will hold at least at the beginning of the sample paths.

-By integrating the SDE~\eqref{eqX} one obtains that, for any $t\geq 0$,
+By integrating the SDE~(\ref{eqX}) one obtains that, for any $t\geq0$,

 where $(M_N(t))$ is the martingale

 whose increasing process is given by